-The second section of the tab Basic Configuration, called Glossary Category Mappings, allows you to map data between LeanIX Fact Sheets and Glossary Items in SAP Signavio.
+The second section of the tab Basic Configuration, called Dictionary Category Mappings, allows you to map data between LeanIX Fact Sheets and Dictionary Items in SAP Signavio.

-The most common use case for this is to map the applications and their business context from LeanIX to a Glossary Category.
+The most common use case for this is to map the applications and their business context from LeanIX to a Dictionary Category.

 To guarantee single sources of truth for your data in IT it is common sense to not only sync your processes with LeanIX but also use the applications mastered in LeanIX in your SAP Signavio solution.

 This section of the integration configuration can consist of multiple mappings.
 Also, these mappings may either be from LeanIX to SAP Signavio or the other way around.

 For any of the Dictionary Category mappings, you may activate/deactivate the synchronisation.
 This is especially helpful if you want to test out new mappings and improve the duration of the synchronisation.

 As already mentioned, this part of the integration is bi-directional.
 For each of the Dictionary Category mappings, you may choose whether LeanIX or SAP Signavio is the source.

 Specify the fact sheet type or category that you want to read from or write to (depending on which system is the source).
 The list will offer you any Fact Sheet type that has a external ID for SAP Signavio configured.
 If you miss a Fact Sheet type, please approach your Customer Success Manager.